aibasel/lab/CONTRIBUTING.md

 ## Run all tests

-Once you have installed all dependecies, you can run all tests by executing `tox` without any options.
+Once you have installed all dependencies, you can run all tests by executing `tox` without any options.

-# Fixing the code style

-    tox -e fix-style